calimero-network/calimero-sdk-js/examples/xcall/README.md

 - Emitting events when pings are sent and pongs are received
 - Keeping simple state (a pong counter) across invocations

+The `getCounter` method in `src/index.ts` is decorated with `@View()`.
+The dispatcher skips persistence when serving these read-only calls, so repeated status checks do not emit storage deltas or gossip redundant updates.

 ## Commands

 ```bash